ZacharyCalvert/picture-script-js/README.md

 ```

 # Remaining Todo
+- Check at end of import
+- Recover if file not at expected location on import
 - Export functionality via tags, include, exclude, --all
 - Wire tag search for folder management
 - Test and use on Windows